skip to Main Content

 Per Stirpes

 Generally, the terms per stirpes and “by right of representation” are used interchangeably.
-However, there is a variation on “right of representation,” which is used in some states if two or more children predecease you.
-In that situation, suppose in addition to Susan, Cara also dies before you, leaving three children of her own, Madison, Darcy, and Anya.
-Under regular per stirpes distribution, Madison, Darcy, and Anya would split Cara’s one-third share while Gabby and Austin split Susan’s one-third share.
+However, there is a variation on the “right of representation,” which is used in some states if two or more children predecease you.
+In that situation, suppose in addition to Susan, Cara also dies before Connie, leaving three children of her own, Madison, Darcy, and Anya.
+Under regular per stirpes distribution, Madison, Darcy, and Anya would split Cara’s one-third share, while Gabby and Austin split Susan’s one-third share.
 Under the variation, all of the grandchildren would inherit an equal amount.
-In that situation, Russ would receive one-third while Gabby, Austin, Madison, Darcy, and Anya each equally divide the remaining two-thirds.
+In that situation, Russ would receive one-third, while Gabby, Austin, Madison, Darcy, and Anya each equally divide the remaining two-thirds.

 Per Capita

 When you distribute your assets per capita and a child predeceases you, your living children and grandchildren will inherit equally.
-So, in the first scenario above where daughter Susan dies, leaving grandchildren Gabby and Austin, Gabby and Austin would inherit an equal share to children Cara and Russ.
+So, in the first scenario above, where daughter Susan dies, leaving grandchildren Gabby and Austin, Gabby and Austin, they would inherit an equal share to children Cara and Russ.
 The distribution would be: one-fourth to Cara, one-fourth to Russ, one-fourth to Gabby, and one-fourth to Austin.

 These terms can make a big difference in how an estate is distributed, and states have differences in how they interpret the terms.
-Make sure your property is being distributed the way that you want by consulting with your attorney.
+Make sure your property is being distributed the way that you want by consulting an Arkansas estate planning lawyer at McClelland Law Firm, P.A.

 Can I Use POD or TOD Accounts?

 Probate is the process through which a court determines how to distribute property after an individual dies.
-Some assets are distributed to heirs by the court (probate assets) and some assets bypass the court process and go directly to beneficiaries (non-probate assets).
-With POD and TOD accounts, the account owner names a beneficiary (or beneficiaries) to whom the account assets are to pass when the owner dies.
-Generally all that is required to get the money or control of the account is for a beneficiary to show the bank manager or the brokerage firm an original death certificate.
+Some assets are distributed to heirs by the court (probate assets), and some bypass the court process and go directly to beneficiaries (non-probate assets).
+With POD and TOD accounts, the account owner names a beneficiary (or beneficiaries) to receive assets when the owner dies.
+Generally, all that is required to get the money or control of the account is for a beneficiary to show the bank manager or the brokerage firm an original death certificate.
 The funds pass outside of probate, meaning that the beneficiaries can receive the money quickly without the involvement of the probate court.
 The account assets also receive a “step-up” in basis when the original owner passes away, meaning that no capital gains tax should be due if investments are liquidated in order to be transferred.

 Who Has Access?